Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 "save" means write current image data byte(s) to the active image output file

-"echo" means optionally write any non-image data to a 'discard' file.
+"echo" means optionally write any non-image data to an 'extra' file.

 Note that Q1 is the unique initial starting state.
 Q1 and Q5 are the expected halting states.
 In particular reaching the end of the input